marii-moe/modernLLMstudygroup/README.md

 ## LLM Paper Reading List

-Each paper has its own ReadMe with a direct link, summary, further reading (for most papers), and some supporting materials.
+Each paper has its own ReadMe with a direct link, summary, further reading (for most papers), and some supporting materials in the section references folder.

 ### Intro to Modern LLMs